devpool007/QRcodeScanner/qr_code_scanner/README.md

 # qr_code_scanner

 A new Flutter project.
+This is my first flutter project it is a custom made QR Scanner for a college event.

+**Features**
+It scans only a set of QR_codes and only scans them once to avoid plagiarism It is a very basic implementation if you wanna implement it to your event just enter the QR code urls int the list in main.dart file and run the project :)

-## Getting Started
+## Getting Started with Flutter

 This project is a starting point for a Flutter application.